Parasagitta setosa

-Parasagitta setosa is a small arrow worm in the family Sagittidae, previously referred to as Sagitta setosa.
+Parasagitta setosa, the coastal arrow worm, is a small arrow worm in the family Sagittidae, previously referred to as Sagitta setosa.
 It is native to the northeastern Atlantic Ocean, the North Sea and the Mediterranean Sea, and also occurs in the Baltic Sea and the Black Sea.

 Description

 Parasagitta setosa grows to a maximum length of 14 mm, its tail being up to a quarter of this length.
 It is a thin, transparent, flexible worm with two pairs of rounded lateral fins composed completely of ray-like structures.
 There are eight to nine curved grasping hooks on the head.
 The teeth are in two rows, with six to eight in the front row and ten to sixteen at the back.
 The eyes have a star-shaped segment spot and the collarette is small or not present at all.
 The seminal vesicles are very near the posterior fins which are separated from the caudal fin.